-Nicole Austin-Hillery is Human Rights Watch's US Program Executive Director.
-Ms. Austin-Hillery leads Human Rights Watch’s efforts to end violations in the abusive US immigration system, tackle race discrimination and other rights problems with the domestic criminal justice system, and advocate for national security policies informed by international human rights standards.
+Nicole Austin-Hillery is Human Rights Watch's inaugural U.S. Program Executive Director.
+In this newly created role, Ms. Austin-Hillery leads Human Rights Watch’s efforts to end violations in abusive systems within the United States.
+Her work focuses on improving the U.S. immigration system, tackling race discrimination, rights problems within the domestic criminal justice system, and advocating for national security policies informed by international human rights standards.

 - CommentaryPublished in The Washington Post